Gothic Bastard Sword Guide: Collector's Guide to Styles & Popularity

 English and French Gothic bastard swords represent a middle ground, combining practical design with decorative elements.
 These styles often feature distinctive guard shapes and carefully balanced proportions that made them effective both on foot and horseback.

-Ecclesiastical and Ceremonial Variants
+Celtic and Regional Variants

 What to Look for in a Quality Reproduction